ghostofpokemon/DeepDream-MLX/README.md

 ## Weights (local + optional Hugging Face)

+- `dream.py` will auto-download missing weights from Hugging Face (`NickMystic/DeepDream-MLX`) into your local cache.
-Core `.npz` weights live in this repo via LFS.
-If you want a fresh copy or a variant, optionally pull from Hugging Face:
+- Core `.npz` weights also live in this repo via LFS.
+If you want a fresh copy or a variant, optionally pull manually:

 ```bash
 pip install huggingface_hub